microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/CloneCopy.png)

-2. Back in VS Code hit the F1 key to open the comand pallet
+2. Back in VS Code hit the F1 key to open the command pallet
 3. Type **Git: Clone** and hit enter
 4. Paste the Repository URL for your Azure DevOps Repo
-5. Navagate to your **C:\\** drive
+5. Navigate to your **C:\\** drive
 6. CLick **Select Repository Location**
-   1. You may be asked to provide your Microsoft acount
+   1. You may be asked to provide your Microsoft account
    2. Use your Microsoft account used to login to Azure DevOps
-7. Using windows explore navagate to the the **source** directory in the cloned GitHub repo
+7. Using windows explore navigate to the the **source** directory in the cloned GitHub repo
     *  **C:\\SuperchargeAzureSQL\\source\\** </br>

 ![](./imgs/sourcedir.png)

 8. Copy both directories:  DatabaseProjects & Deployments
-9. Using windows explore navagate to your cloned Azure DevOps repo
+9. Using windows explore navigate to your cloned Azure DevOps repo
     *  **C:\\SuperchargeSQLDeployment** </br>
 10. Paste the copied directories from step 11 into your cloned Azure DevOps repo
 11. The above steps should result with the following: